-I am a graduate of the landscape architecture masters program at Harvard University’s Graduate School of Design and worked as a landscape architect within the Urban Studio at Sasaki Associates as well as Ground, Inc, before focusing my creative practice at the intersection of landscape, art and cultural event.
+I studied landscape architecture at Harvard University's Graduate School of Design and worked with Sasaki Associates and Ground, Inc. before focusing my creative practice at the intersection of landscape, art, and cultural event.

 Inquiries, collaborations and opportunities welcome.

 CURRICULUM VITAE ABBREVIARE